levjj/esverify/README.md

 ## Supported Features

-* expressions with boolean values, integer arithmetic and strings
+* expressions with boolean values, strings, integer and real number arithmetic
 * function pre- and postconditions as well as inline assertions and invariants
 * automatically generates counter-examples for failed assertions
 * runs counter-example as JavaScript code to reproduce errors in dynamic context